Rating

 Aurelian Wall, Rome

-The wall included a square tower about every 30m (about 100 feet), 381 in total.
-It also featured many grand gates - 18 in total - including the Porta Latina and Porta San Sebastiano which were covered by arches and protected by semi-circular towers.
+The Aurelian Wall was originally nineteen kilometers long (twelve miles) and about six to eight meters high (twenty feet).
+It had 3.5 meter thick walls (eleven feet).
+The wall included a square tower about every thirty meters (about one hundred feet), 381 in total.
+It also featured eighteen grand gates, including the Porta Latina and Porta San Sebastiano, which were protected by semicircular towers.

 Porta San Sebastiano, Rome